-- 1. Enter the name of political committee. - Enter the reporting period. - Place committee identification number in the box marked POLITICAL COMMITTEE IDENTIFICATION NO.. - 4.
+- 1. Enter the name of political committee. - 2.
+Enter the reporting period. - 3.
+Place committee identification number in the box marked POLITICAL COMMITTEE IDENTIFICATION NO.. - 4.
 Indicate the numbered part of form D-2, Section A, being itemized.
 Use a separate Schedule A for each numbered part of Section A. - 5.
 A receipt must be itemized if it exceeds \$150 in aggregate from one source during the reporting period. - 6.
-Each itemization shall be by full name and mailing address (including zip code) of the source as well as the date received, the amount of each receipt, and the aggregate amount from that one source for the reporting period. - Any contribution from a natural person or any loan from or endorsed by a natural person that exceeds an amount in aggregate of \$500 must include the employer and occupation of such person.
+Each itemization shall be by full name and mailing address (including zip code) of the source as well as the date received, the amount of each receipt, and the aggregate amount from that one source for the reporting period. - 7.
+Any contribution from a natural person or any loan from or endorsed by a natural person that exceeds an amount in aggregate of \$500 must include the employer and occupation of such person.
 If, after making written and/or oral requests for this information, as outlined in Section100.160 of our rules and regulations, the occupation and employer are still unknown, include a statement that the committee has made a good faith effort to obtain the information. - 8.
 Proceeds from fund raising activities shall be reported in Part 1 if received from individuals and in Part 2 if received from other political committees. - 9.
 When itemizing loans, include endorsers and co-signers, if any. - 10.
 The last page for each numbered part is to be totaled at the bottom of the last page. - 11.
 This total is to be entered on the appropriate line of the D-2, Section A.

-SCHEDULE A-1 REPORT OF CAMPAIGN CONTRIBUTIONS OF \$1000 C R MORE FOR OFFICE USE ONLY

-Full name and complete mailing address of Political Committee:

-POLITICAL COMMITTEE IDENTIFICATION NO.

-CHECK IF AN ADDRE

-SEE PAMPHLET "A GUIDE TO CAMPAIGN DIS SCLOSURE" FOR GUIDANCE.
+SCHEDULE A-1 REPORT OF CAMPAIGN CONTRIBUTIONS OF \$1000 OR MORE Full name and complete mailing address of Political Committee: FOR OFFICE USE ONLY POLITICAL COMMITTEE IDENTIFICATION NO. CHECK IF AN ADDRESS CHANGE SEE PAMPHLET "A GUIDE TO CAMPAIGN DISCLOSURE" FOR GUIDANCE.
+Note: Schedule A-1 reporting requirements now apply through

-This form must be filed within 5 business days after receipt of any codays if that receipt was within 30 days or less before the date of an opposes a candidate or public question on the ballot at that election of or in opposition to a candidate(s), or a public question(s), on the 1.
-HAND DELIVERY - to a State Board of Elections office 2.
-FACSIMILE - to (217)-782-5959 or (312)-814-6485.
-For records, 3.
-ELECTRONIC TRANSMISSION - If this political command the Schedule A-1 must also be filed electronically.
+This form must be filed within 5 business days after receipt of any contribution of \$1000 or more, or within 2 business days if that receipt was within 30 days or less before the date of an election and the political committee supports or opposes a candidate or public question on the ballot at that election or makes expenditures in excess of \$500 on behalf of or in opposition to a candidate(s), or a public question(s), on the ballot at that election by either:

+- 1. HAND DELIVERY to a State Board of Elections office (see bottom of form for addresses), - 2.
+FACSIMILE to (217)-782-5959 or (312)-814-6485.
+Please retain a confirmation transmission for your records, - 3.
+ELECTRONIC TRANSMISSION If this political committee is required to file its reports electronically, the Schedule A-1 must also be filed electronically.

 Postal service or other mail services may be used.
-CAUTION; such serviced by our office prior to the deadline.
-A POSTMARK IS NOT USES CONTRIBUTIONS MUST ALSO BE REPORTED ON THE NEXT REGUSCHEDULE A OR SCHEDULE I. election and to makes experiballot at that election at that election election are lease retain a mittee is requirervices do not SED TO DETE the political committee supports or inditures in excess of \$500 on behal- lection by either: n of form for addresses), confirmation transmission for you red to file its reports electronically guarantee that the A-1 form will be ERMINE WHETHER AN A-1 FORM
+CAUTION; such services do not guarantee that the A-1 form will be received by our office prior to the deadline.
+A POSTMARK IS NOT USED TO DETERMINE WHETHER AN A-1 FORM HAS BEEN TIMELY FILED.

+THESE CONTRIBUTIONS MUST ALSO BE REPORTED ON THE NEXT REGULARLY SCHEDULED FORM D-2 QUARTERLY REPORT, SCHEDULE A OR SCHEDULE I.

 RECEIVED FROM: FULL NAME, MAILING ADDRESS, AND ZIP CODE DATE AMOUNT

 \$

 \$

 \$

 \$

 \$

-SIGNATURE OF TREASURER OR CANDIDATE DATE
+SIGNATURE OF TREASURER OR CANDIDATE

+DATE

-Name and address of person submitting this report if other than the committee's ch
+Name and address of person submitting this report if other than the committee's chair or treasurer: